munificent/craftinginterpreters/book/inheritance.md

 Given that the concept is "inheritance", you would hope they would pick a consistent metaphor and call them "parent" and "child" classes, but that would be too easy.
-Way back when, C.A.R.
-Hoare coined the term "<span name="subclass">subclass</span>" to refer to a record type that refines another type.
+Way back when, C. A. R. Hoare coined the term "<span name="subclass">subclass</span>" to refer to a record type that refines another type.
 Simula borrowed that term to refer to a *class* that inherits from another.
 I don't think it was until Smalltalk came along that someone flipped